ybenita1234/DataScienceCalss/README.md

 1. Push the "New Game" button to start
 2. Player 1 choose the column to insert the coin, by clicking the green circle above the desired column.
-3. Following that Player 2 does the same.
+3. Following that, Player 2 does the same.
-4. The game continues until one of things happen:
+4. The game continues until one of the things happens:
 	* The board is filled and there is no winner
-	* Either player 1 or player 2 were able to get a row of 4 continues coins with the same color. (blue or red)
+	* Either player 1 or player 2 were able to get a row with 4 continues coins with the same color. (blue or red)
 5. The App identified a winner, mention it on the screen and wait for a start of a new game.
-6. The App have the option to start a new game at any point, by pushing the "New Game" button.
+6. The App includes the option to start a new game at any point, by pushing the "New Game" button.
 7. The App counts the number of wins of every player and present it on the screen.

 #### Code Structure: